develost/develost.github.io/_posts/2016-02-01-introducing-osm4dys.md

 The concept of styling maps for dislexics is an innovative point of view for increasing acessibility of the GIS (open) data.
-None of the free basemaps are accesible-ready for
+None of the free basemaps are accesible-ready for dislexics.
+They are:

-dislexics:
-- They are:
-- feature-rich,
+* feature-rich,
-- color-rich,
+* color-rich,
-- rich of text following complex paths,
+* rich of text following complex paths.

-- Dyslexics feel better when
+Dyslexics feel better when:

-- text is capitalized and always horizontal,
+* text is capitalized and always horizontal,
-- same colors represent same things,
+* same colors represent same things,
-- few information are on the screen.
+* few information are on the screen.

 None of the existing GIS application has the capability to:

-- Describe and tell (audio) where the user is
+* Describe and tell (audio) where the user is
-- Describe and tell the path made by the user around the map
+* Describe and tell the path made by the user around the map
-- Describe and tell what the user is currently watching
+* Describe and tell what the user is currently watching
-- Describe and tell the user informations about every single feature on a map
+* Describe and tell the user informations about every single feature on a map